Basic anatomy and terminology

 Moving further, we reach the trunk.
 The most significant arteries of the thorax, abdomen, and pelvis are the aorta, celiac trunk, superior mesenteric, inferior mesenteric, and common iliac arteries with all their branches.
 They supply all the muscles, organs, and tissues of these regions.
 The major veins of the thorax are the superior vena cava, brachiocephalic, azygos, hemiazygos, intercostal, and internal thoracic veins.
 Those of the abdomen and pelvis are the inferior vena cava, epigastric, iliac (internal, external, common), spinal, hepatic, renal, and gonadal veins.

 Nervous supply to the trunk consists of branches of the cervical, brachial, lumbar and sacral plexuses.
-Other nerves such as the phrenic, vagus (CN VII), intercostal, subcostal, iliohypogastric, ilioinguinal, genitofemoral, lateral femoral cutaneous, obturator, gluteal, and pudendal nerves supply various structures of the anterior and posterior trunk.
+Other nerves such as the phrenic, vagus (CN X), intercostal, subcostal, iliohypogastric, ilioinguinal, genitofemoral, lateral femoral cutaneous, obturator, gluteal, and pudendal nerves supply various structures of the anterior and posterior trunk.
 Autonomic innervation is provided by the sympathetic chains, splanchnic nerves, and various organ plexuses.

 The hard part of the neurovasculature is now over because we have finished with the intricate regions.
 The extremities are more structured, systematic, and easier to digest.
 All the arteries of the upper extremity arise from the aortic arch.
 They include the subclavian, scapular, axillary, brachial, radial, and ulnar arteries.
 There are other ones supplying the joints, such as the elbow and wrist.